-That way, they’ll also be able to find the silver lining in a bad situation which will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the glass being half-empty.
+That way, they’ll also find the silver lining in a bad situation that will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the half-empty glass.

 While teaching gratitude to your child, create a dinnertime ritual of sharing how your day went and talk about at least one good thing that made your day.
 Ask them about their day at school and if they can name their blessings.